core-wg/resource-directory/draft-ietf-core-resource-directory.md

   ep :=
   : Endpoint name (mostly mandatory).
 The endpoint name is an identifier
-    that MUST be unique within a domain.
+    that MUST be unique within a sector.
 The maximum length of this parameter is 63 bytes.

     If the RD is configured to recognize the endpoint (eg. based on its security context), the endpoint can ignore the endpoint name, and assign one based on a set of configuration parameter values.

   d :=
-  : Domain (optional).
-The domain to which this endpoint belongs.
+  : Sector (optional).
+The sector to which this endpoint belongs.
 The maximum
     length of this parameter is 63 bytes.
-When this parameter is not present, the RD MAY associate the endpoint with a configured default domain or leave it empty.
+When this parameter is not present, the RD MAY associate the endpoint with a configured default sector or leave it empty.

   lt :=
   : Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.
     If no lifetime is included in the initial registration, a default value of 90000 (25 hours) SHOULD be assumed.

-  con :=
+  base :=
-  : Context (optional).
-This parameter sets the Default Base URI under which
+  : Base UR (optional).
+This parameter sets the base URI of the registration, under which
     the request's links are to be interpreted.
 The specified URI typically does not have a path component of its own, and MUST be suitable as a base URI to resolve any relative references given in the registration.
 The parameter is therefore usually of the shape "scheme://authority" for
     HTTP and CoAP URIs.
     The URI SHOULD NOT have a query or fragment component